Super-brawl-team/Obiad-Brawl/README.md

   5: After the ip (and the port) changed is saved, in your terminal with the client location, execute this following command : python ipPatcher.py

-  6: Save and compile back to ipa format.
+  6: Save and change extention back to ipa.

   7: Install the client using your favorite app installer and enjoy.